The Cheap Eats Guide to Rome

 Meat lovers, this place is for you.

 This is the place to try meaty Roman dishes like Roman oxtail stew (Coda alla Vaccinara), rolled meat with ham and potatoes (Saltimbocca alla Romana), pasta with tomato, pecorino cheese, and pork cheek sauce (Pasta Amatriciana), and meatballs with tomato sauce (Polpette alla Romana).
 You’ll also find plenty of hearty pasta options like gnocchi, lasagna, and risotto.
-The gnocchi is fantastic and really a must order.
+The gnocchi plates are superb and a must order.
 Their reviews also rave about their cold cuts and cheese platters, although I haven’t tried them yet.
 If you’re unsure of what to order, their staff is quite friendly and ready to help you build a personalized Roman feast.
-The pasta dishes are €12 to €16 while the meat dishes are in the €12 to €22.
-You’re practically guaranteed a very favorable and memorable meal.
+The pasta dishes are €12 to €16 while the meat dishes are in the €12 to €22 range.

 Via Galvani, 39/41